japanninja74/EOS_2023_Secure_Boot_ARM/README.md

 # OSES_project
-This material was originally developed as part of an assignment of the _Operating Systems for Embedded Systems_ course delivered at _Politecnico di Torino_ by Prof. Stefano Di Carlo”.
+This material was originally developed as part of an assignment of the _Operating Systems for Embedded Systems_ course delivered at _Politecnico di Torino_ by Prof. Stefano Di Carlo.

 We implemented a lightweight secure boot process which is based on performance counters.